Jeb Burton: 2015: Full Cup season

 In January, ThorSport Racing and sponsor Estes Express Lines announced that they were unable to come up with an extension to continue and the team shut down the No. 13 truck, leaving Burton without a ride.
 Later, however, he was signed by BK Racing to compete in the Sprint Cup Series to replace Cole Whitt, who had just left the team, in the No. 26 Toyota.

-Burton drove full-time for the team in 2015 and compete for the series' Rookie of the Year Award.
+Burton drove full-time for the team in 2015 and competed for the series Rookie of the Year Award.
 He failed to qualify for the Daytona 500 after a wreck during the first Budweiser Duel qualifying race.
 However, the next week Burton qualified 40th for his first Sprint Cup race, the Folds of Honor QuikTrip 500 at Atlanta Motor Speedway.
 He completed the race, finishing 35th.
 He had his best race to that point on March 29 when he finished 29th in the STP 500 at Martinsville Speedway.
 However, Burton failed to qualify four times in the next six races, and crashed in his two starts in the No. 26 during this stretch, at Bristol and Kansas.
 Estes would ultimately renew their sponsorship of Burton beginning at Richmond; when Burton failed to qualify there, he and Estes shifted to BK's No. 23, in place of regular driver J. J. Yeley.
 After failing to qualify at Charlotte, Burton was able to qualify for the next eight races, before failing to qualify for the Brickyard 400.
 Burton would fail to qualify again at the Bristol Night Race.
 Before Darlington, BK Racing announced that he and Yeley would swap rides permanently, to give Burton a better shot of making races while Yeley would work to bring the No. 26 back up in the owner points (it was ranked 44th after 24 races).
 Burton was able to qualify for his first seven races in the No. 23; this streak came to an end at Talladega, where Burton posted the No. 23's first-ever DNQ.
 The next week, on the series' return at Martinsville, Burton would improve his career-best with a 27th-place finish.
 He would miss eight races during the season.
 Burton finished third in Rookie of the Year standings despite running the full season.
-Despite initial reports that his contract was "multi-year", Burton did not return to BK Racing for 2016.
+Despite initial reports that his contract was "multi-year", Burton did not return to BK Racing in 2016.

 Burton returned to the Truck Series for the fall race at Texas, driving the No. 00 for JR Motorsports.